10850NAT Graduate Diploma of Aesthetic Orthodontics (Sequential Aligner Therapy)

-To be considered for a PGSD scholarship, you must have completed a dental undergraduate degree and be registered to practice dentistry in the country that you reside and have not commenced or previously undertaken a postgraduate degree course at PGSD.
+To be considered for a Scholarship, you must have completed a dental undergraduate degree and be registered to practice dentistry in the country that you reside and you must not have commenced or previously undertaken a postgraduate degree course at PGSD.

 Your application will be assessed upon any or all of these criteria:

 - Qualities of intellect – as demonstrated through academic achievement and likely benefit from study at PGSD;

 - Breadth of vision – as evidenced by the way you look at this field of dentistry presently and your perceived future contribution (post-graduation) in this field in the country where you practice;

 - Evidence of need – whether financial, geographical isolation or community needs based.